Your Baby's 1 Month Developmental Milestone

 Like many new skills, breastfeeding can take time and perseverance to learn.
 However, many breastfeeding issues can be overcome with the right support.

-In their first month your baby will want to sleep when they are tired and feed when they are hungry.
-It seems very simple, and it can be.
-Babies may want to feed every 2 to 3 hours and sleep in between feeds.
+In their first month, your baby will want to sleep when they are tired and feed when they are hungry.
+Every baby’s sleep needs are different, but most will want to feed every 2 to 3 hours and sleep in between each feed.

-This is feed on demand and your baby does not need a set sleeping or feeding routine.
-As long as they stay awake for full feeds during the day and night, are held, rocked and kept close, their needs are simple.
+Like feeding on demand, sleeping on demand does not need a set routine instead follow their natural tiredness patterns and allow them to sleep when tired.
+As long as they stay awake for full feeds during the day and night, are held, rocked and kept close, their needs are relatively simple.

-Learning your baby's sleepy cues can be very helpful, especially once you can pinpoint when they’re growing tired and act on getting them to sleep.
-If your baby has trouble settling down to sleep here are some common reasons why.
+Learning your baby's sleep cues can be very helpful, especially once you can pinpoint when they’re growing tired and act quickly to get them to sleep.

-Babies can often be quite unsettled in the early evening, a habit that often starts in the first 2 to 3 nights after coming home.
-Babies may want to cluster feed, a method of frequent feeding, during this time and may not fall asleep easily unless held or fed.
+Babies can often be quite unsettled in the early evening, a habit that often starts in the first 2 to 3 nights after birth.
+This is called cluster feeding, a form of frequent feeding, where your baby may fuss a lot and resist sleep unless held or fed.

 While cluster feeding is a normal newborn behaviour, it can be stressful and exhausting for parents.
 Be sure to get enough rest where possible, such as taking naps during the day.
 Don’t hesitate to rely on your support network when needed to ensure you are getting enough rest.